-Sometimes a person with dementia will exhibit an increase in certain behaviours in the late afternoon or early evening.
-For example, people may become more agitated, aggressive or confused.
-This is often referred to as 'sundowning'.
+Sometimes a person with dementia will behave in ways that are difficult to understand more often in the late afternoon or early evening.
+This is known as 'Sundowning'.

 - Changes in behaviour

 - Shouting and screaming

 - Sleep disturbance and waking up at night

 - Trailing, following and checking